 Should you lose weight?
 Work out more?
-Should you eat more salad?
-Or skip dessert?
+Should you eat salad three times a day?
+And always skip dessert?

 Ye-ah, you could do those things.
 Then again, you could take your cues from plus-size model Maria Jimenez Pacifico instead.
 Clad in her skanties, she shoves aside such clichéd notions for slimming down and busts furious moves around her apartment, fueled by a pint of Halo Top low-cal Chocolate-Chip Cookie Dough ice cream: